 - Martin Silenus from the Hyperion Cantos undergoes Space Opera style body modifications to turn himself into a satyric figure.
 (He gets it changed back eventually).

 - In Wolfwinter by Thomas Burnett Swann, one of his many stories drawing on classical mythology, a human woman searches for the satyr who fathered her child.
 Swann's portrayals of non-humans can involve Blue and Orange Morality.

-- Percy Jackson and the Olympians / The Heroes of Olympus - Satyrs and Fauns both are half-man/half-goat, but their personalities and roles are different depending on if they are Greek or Roman creatures.
+- Percy Jackson and the Olympians: Here and in the sequel series The Heroes of Olympus, Satyrs and Fauns both are half-man/half-goat, but their personalities and roles are different depending on if they are Greek or Roman creatures.
 The Greek satyrs help find and protect demigods till they get to Camp Halfblood and serve the camp in various ways.
-The Roman Fauns are lazy beggars/thiefs who hang around Camp Jupiter bothering people for any food or money they are willing to spare or stealing things left unattended.
+The Roman Fauns are lazy beggars and thiefs who hang around Camp Jupiter bothering people for any food or money they are willing to spare or stealing things left unattended.

 - Satyrs appear in the Fablehaven books.
 They have some of the qualities of the original satyrs (they're often seen trying to impress girls, and at one point, they offer Seth wine), but they're also TV addicts.